-As of January 14, 2020, Microsoft will officially be retiring their Windows 7 operating system thus it will no longer be supported.
+As of January 14, 2020, Microsoft officially retired their Windows 7 operating system thus it is no longer supported.

 What does this mean and how does this impact McGill computers?

 Security patches and fixes to any critical bugs will no longer be provided.
 This will leave computers with Windows 7 increasingly vulnerable to malware (i.e. viruses, cyber attacks) and may pose a risk to data security.
-Computers that are not upgraded may be restricted from accessing McGill’s network.
+Computers that have not been upgraded may be restricted from accessing McGill’s network.

 What action is required?

 If you are using a McGill Windows computer, you must ensure it is running Windows 10 as soon as possible.

 All upgrades must be scheduled with your IT systems administrator.
 If you have a Service Level Agreement (See the section Who can use this service) with IT Services, please contact the IT Service Desk.
 Otherwise, please contact your local IT support team.